Xanthonia angulata

 Xanthonia angulata is a species of leaf beetle.
 It is found in North America.
 It is associated with oaks.
 The specific name comes from the Latin angulatus, meaning "with angles".

 Distribution

 X. angulata is distributed from Maryland to Kansas.
 It has also been recorded from Arkansas, Oklahoma and Texas.

 Description

-Xanthonia angulata measure 3.5–4 mm in length.
+Xanthonia angulata measures 3.5–4 mm in length.
 The elytra are uniformly medium brown.